zarkiel/siel/README.md

-# Yuri #
+# Siel #

 [@zarkiel](https://github.com/zarkiel) - Zarkiel
 ### Introduction ###

-> Yuri is a web environment that allows to you manage your project from the easy way
+> Siel is a web environment that allows to you manage your project from the easy way

 ### Minimum Requirements ###